skanner909/PAN-AF/README.md

 Click on the Palo Alto Networks logo
-Click on "Manage Firewall" in the navigation menu Enter the firewall IP address or hostname, username, and password for an account that has the proper permissions Click on "Manage Devices" in the navigation menu
+Click on "Manage Firewall" in the navigation menu Enter the firewall IP address or hostname, username, and password for an account that has the proper permissions Click on "Generate Key" in the navigation menu
 Add your devices
 ```